owkin/FLamby/Quickstart.md

 ## Quickstart

 We will start with the Fed-TCGA-BRCA dataset because it requires no downloading or preprocessing and is very lightweight.
 Therefore it provides a good introduction to navigating Flamby.
+This tutorial does not require the use of a GPU.

 ### Dataset example